 What's the Cost of Housing in Edmonton?

 The average rental prices in Edmonton vary by size and number of bedrooms.
-Generally, most people pay between $1,000 and $3,000 per month for a two- or three-bedroom dwelling.
+Generally, most people pay between $1,000 and $3,000 per month for a two or three bedroom dwelling.
+As a comparison, Buttonwood residential property management reports that the average rental property in Toronto stands at around $2,200.
 Cost of housing also depends on whether you're renting a townhouse or a standard apartment.

 Most landlords expect their tenants to pay a security deposit of about one month's rent.
 Most apartments and rental units include climate control, a central vacuum, refrigerator, washer and dryer, oven and dishwasher.
 If you have a pet, you can expect to look a little longer and harder to find the right apartment for you, and you'll probably have to pay a non-refundable fee.
 If you buy an apartment, expect to pay a condo fee based on the size of your condo.
 You can also expect to pay property tax.

 Cost of housing is just one fee you can expect to pay when living in the city of Edmonton.
 Other costs include utilities, transportation, health insurance and so on.
 Utilities cost between $450 and $650 each month, including Internet, television, heat, and so on.
 The cost of utilities will vary by the size of the home.
 Car insurance and registration varies, but most people pay about $135 to $155 each month for insurance.
 Riding public transportation in Edmonton, you can expect to pay around $100 each month.